odnal/raspberrypi-digit-recognition-NN/README.md

 ![Sense Hat Output](https://github.com/landonbr/raspberrypi-digit-recognition-NN/blob/master/pics/Picture2.jpg)

-These are some important modules that are neccessary to the CNN model.
-And a few others that are specific to this project alone.
+These are some important modules that are neccessary to the CNN model and a few others that are specific to this project alone.

 > pip install numpy